 Registration and payment of the registration fee are a precondition for commencing or continuing study.

 Article 5.
-Tutors and supervisors.
+Administrative supervisor and academic supervisor.

 Article 6.
 Study plan.